pierangeloc/pierangeloc.github.io.old/source/_posts/2015-07-06-ride-the-camel-1.markdown

 }
 ```

 We provided a trivial implementation of the method, as the real implementation of the logic will be delegated to the route we are about to create.
-The JAX-RS annotations allow us to specify in a transparent way the supported content types, having the implementation to take care of enforcing them.
+The JAX-RS annotations allow us to specify in a transparent way the supported content types, having the implementation actually enforcing them.
 To make the endpoint available to our route, the most flexible way is to create a CXF bean that delegates to it, and to set it in our Spring context:

 ```